USNavalResearchLaboratory/turboWAVE/docs/install-manual.rst

 	* Provision must be made for file access across distributed nodes

 At present almost all systems use little-endian binary numbers.
-If your system is big-endian, you must change the value of a boolean variable in :samp:`definitions.h`.
+If your system is big-endian, you must change a flag in the makefile.

 Single Node System
 ------------------